-Covid-19 coronavirus: 9 new Covid cases, 8 linked to cluster, as Cabinet decides on alert levels
+Covid 19 coronavirus: 9 new Covid cases, 8 linked to cluster, as Cabinet decides on alert levels

 There are 2300 close contacts of the cases in the community - 2249 of whom have been contacted.

-One hundred and fifty-one people who are connected to the cluster have moved into MIQ.
+One hundred and fifty-one people who are connected to the cluster have moved into managed isolation.
 This includes 82 people who have tested positive for Covid-19, and their household contacts.

 There were 4589 tests processed yesterday.
 Bloomfield said the number - the lowest since before the outbreak - reflected the fact it was a Sunday.